 Is mead a laxative?

-Mead has been considered a diuretic and laxativei XA type of medicine or substance that can loosen stools and stimulate bowel movements to help relieve constipation. , making it a good solution for people dealing with constipation.
+Mead has been considered a diuretic and laxativei XA type of medicine or substance that can loosen stools and stimulate bowel movements to help relieve constipation. , making it a good solution for people dealing with digestion issues like constipation.

 Is mead an antibiotic?